Lane routing

 App host

-Use a different host such as `relay.f4ust.com` or let Relay derive `<app>-<branch>.<base-domain>`.
+Use a different host or let Relay derive lane hosts such as <app>-preview-<token>.<base-domain>, <app>-staging.<base-domain>, or <app>-dev-<token>.<base-domain>.

-Old nginx front proxy
+Old front proxy

 Saved guard